By Kate Ranta on Jun 21, 2021 @ 02:09 PM

 Once you're healed and the technician has had time to build them, you'll come back for a fitting of your permanent teeth.
 During this visit, you'll try them on, and a dental technician will make some adjustments to ensure a proper fit.
 This technician will also instruct you in the proper care, cleaning and maintenance of your new teeth.
 Making the transition to dentures may take some time to adjust.
 For the first one or two days, dentures will feel too heavy or large in your mouth.
 While this is a normal feeling, shortly, your tongue, mouth, and facial muscles will get adapted to the additions.
 Everyday tasks such as eating and speaking, may take a little practice so take your time.

 It's not unusual for you to have additional visits to your dentist to make further adjustments as your gums settle into your new dentures.
 Ill fitting ones can cause permanent damage to your gums and mouth, requiring you to start most of this process all over again.

 All-in-all, the benefits of getting dentures to replace failing natural teeth is a worthwhile investment.
 Not only will your new teeth improve your ability to properly chew and digest your food, they will give you a great smile.
-As added bonuses, they will make you look and feel younger.
-These perks will only help to improve your overall self confidence.
+As added bonuses, they will make you look and feel confident.

 When making an investment in yourself, it's best to at least know what to expect going in.
 The process may be long, but the reward of a great smile is worth it!